Stopping Ransomware at the Gateway: The Critical Email Security Advantage

 Evasion Through Encrypted Communications

 The growing use of encryption in ransomware delivery campaigns presents challenges for traditional inspection methods.
 Leading SEGs are responding with innovative approaches including TLS inspection capabilities, enhanced metadata analysis, and post-delivery detection techniques.
-Organizations implementing TLS inspection through their SEGs improved ransomware detection rates by 67% according to a recent NSS Labs evaluation.
+These methods help improve ransomware detection in encrypted communications.

 Living-Off-the-Land Techniques